tztimlee/Meshlight/README.md

 Each board makes use of all three usarts, enabling you to connect each board to up to three other ones and daisy chaining them together in any configuration you want.

 To connect a board to another, connect one of the usarts of a board to the usart of another, then lay out the LED strip from each board towards the other.
 To do this, connect TX and RX lines of any USART to the RX and TX lines of another board respectively (that is to say TX connects to RX and visa versa) using the jumper cables.
-Make sure that the TX and RX pair belong to the same USART (denoted by the number after TX and RX).
+Make sure that the TX and RX pair belong to the same USART (denoted by the groups on the diagram).

 For the LED strip, i can be any length you wish.
 Lay it out in the direction of the connecting board and connect the data wire to the corresponding LED pin, and connect the ground pins together across the entire network.
 Assuming you bought a long reel LED strip, you will need to solder new wires onto the connection points You can connect multiple boards together in a larger network of boards and it should work regardless of the number of boards.